 Unlike the Bully, the Passive-Aggressive Resident doesn’t use a direct approach to undermine you.
 Instead, they hide behind thinly veiled contempt.

 They employ snarky attacks, such as harsh personal comments attacking a person’s character.
-They can also be stubborn or give you the silent treatment when displeased.
+They can also be stubborn or give you silent treatment when displeased.
 Aside from obstructing meetings or regular processes, these actions are meant to get things done their way.

 How to Deal with the Passive-Aggressive Resident